 Nowadays, bridge designers not only consider non-composite and composite action but also long-term creep and shrinkage with the effective modular ratio of n.
-Bridge engineers need a software that automatically calculates and considers section properties in each construction sequence for accurate analysis results while the complex layout and construction stage of the bridge is analyzed with simple steps user intuitively.
+Bridge engineers need software that automatically calculates and considers section properties in each construction sequence for accurate analysis results while the complex layout and construction stage of the bridge is analyzed with simple steps user intuitively.
 This article will walk you through the difference between using 3D FEA tools with construction stage analysis like midas Civil vs. simple design programs or analysis programs without construction stage analysis like MDX, STAAD Pro, LEAP Steel, LEAP Concrete, Conspan, etc.

 Midas Civil provides three methods by which the initial modeling can be done.
 These three methods are just to consider different types of analysis cases.
-They do not affect on the design methodology.
+They do not affect the design methodology.

 Sequential Analysis + Accurate time-dependent material